 Palliative surgery won't stop your cancer from growing, but it can help ease symptoms like shortness of breath and a cough.

 A few types of surgery are part of palliative care for lung cancer:

 Bronchoscopy.
 A tumor in the lung can grow large enough to block your airway.
-In bronchoscopy, your doctor uses tools that he places down a thin scope into your lungs to open up the blockage and help you breathe more easily.
-He can also use the bronchoscope to burn off cancer cells with a laser.
+In bronchoscopy, your doctor uses tools that they place down a thin scope into your lungs to open up the blockage and help you breathe more easily.
+They can also use the bronchoscope to burn off cancer cells with a laser.

 Stent.
 Your surgeon places a small plastic or metal tube inside your airway to hold it open.
 This tube is called a stent.

 Photodynamic therapy.
 This procedure shrinks tumors that are blocking your airways.
 It uses a special medicine that kills cancer cells with light.

 First, you get a medicine called porfimer sodium (Photofrin) that your doctor injects into a vein.
 The drug collects in lung cancer cells.

 Then your doctor places a bronchoscope into your lung.
 It has a laser light on the end.
 The laser light activates the drug, which kills the cancer cells.